ansys/pyedb/doc/source/getting_started/index.rst

             :link-type: doc
             :margin: 2 2 0 0

-            Any questions?
-See the information onn this page before submitting an issue.
+            Any questions or issues?
+See the information on this page before creating an issue.

 .. toctree::
    :maxdepth: 1